tony10101105/Vigor/README.md

 - (Oct.
 2024) The paper has been accepted to the WACV'25 as a main conference paper.

 ## Overview
 This paper presents a data-efficient 3D visual grounding framework, Vigor, which leverages the referential order to achieve high grounding accuracy using only a small amount of point cloud-description pairs.
-Vigor utilizes the LLMs to exploit the referential order of a natural language description in a zero-shot manner.
-The extracted referential order points from the anchor objects to the target object and helps Vigor gradually locate the correct target object through customized transformer layers.
-We further propose a simple yet effective order-aware warm-up method to pre-train the model.
-The warm-up method and the referential order largely reduce needed point cloud-description pairs.
-Vigor surpasses many previous full-data methods using only 1% of training data.
+Vigor utilizes LLMs to exploit the referential order of a natural language description.
+The extracted referential order points from the anchor objects to the target object and helps Vigor gradually locate the correct target object through customized transformer blocks.
+We further propose an order-aware warm-up method to pre-train the model.
+Vigor surpasses many previous full-data models using only 1% of training data.

 <p float="left">
   <img src="referential_order.png" width="800" />